nwhitehead/vida/README.md

 able to download and install the Command Line Tools for XCode at https://developer.apple.com/downloads/index.action

+### Linux

+Install LuaJIT, available from http://luajit.org.

+Make sure that clang is available from the command line.
+On Debian-based distributions such as Ubuntu this is accomplished by installing the ``clang`` package.
+Any version of Clang should be compatible with Vida.

-## Binary Distribution (Mac OS X and Windows)
+## Binary Distribution (Windows and Mac OS X)

-For convenient application distribution to users on Mac OS X and Windows platforms it is recommended to include precompiled shared libraries for the platform in the default `.vidacache` directory and turn off dynamic compilation with `vida.compiler = nil` before any calls to `vida.source`.
+For convenient application distribution to users on Windows and Mac OS X platforms it is recommended to include precompiled shared libraries for the platform in the default `.vidacache` directory and turn off dynamic compilation with `vida.compiler = nil` before any calls to `vida.source`.
 This